art-from-the-machine/Mantella/docs/pages/installation.md

 NVIDIA cards that have CUDA can run xVASynth in GPU mode.
 Using the same GPU for both xVASynth and Skyrim may cause stutter.
 </details>

-#### Mantella
-There has been one report of Mantella crashing when running a modlist of 2,000+ mods.
-Mantella needs a certain amount of hardware allocation to run successfully, and if this is being soaked up by other hardware intensive mods there is a chance it will crash.

 ### Storage Requirements
 This mod requires ~29GB of space when xVASynth and all voice models are installed.
 Temporarily another ~17GB is needed to unpack the voice models, unless the torrent is used which does not have the voice files archived.